Satheesh0143/First-project/README.md

-# First-project  This is my task 1 for my Spark Foundation internship program(GRIP).
+#  This is my task 1 for my Spark Foundation internship program(GRIP).
 In this i will predict the percentage of a student based on no. of studying hours..